 Why don’t estimated delivery times appear at checkout?

 Delivery times are displayed only if they match exactly.
-If only the names match, customers will see a combined shipping fee without delivery times.
+If only the names match, customers will see a combined shipping rate without delivery times.